What is Sports Management?

 Edge Out the Competition with an MBA

 If you want to truly master the business side of sports, an MBA equips you with everything thing you need to make your mark.
-A Master of Business Administration in Sport Management teaches the core principles of business development, brand building and event planning.
+A Master of Business Administration, for example, teaches the core principles of business development, brand building and event planning.
 It also gives you a solid foundation in business and management using real-world examples from the multi-billion-dollar sports business.

-What is sports management for the MBA graduate?
-Master's degree holders can expect to earn 20% more on average than those with only a bachelor's degree and almost 80% more than those without a degree, according to the U.S. Bureau of Labor Statistics. * They are also significantly less likely to be unemployed.
+Master's degree holders can expect to significantly more money, on average, than those with only a bachelor's degree and those without a degree, according to BLS.